 Scared and Submissive Body Language

 If one dog seems especially submissive or worried, they aren’t having fun and should be given some space.
 You might notice that they keep trying to get away from the other dog — that's your cue to step in and allow them time to relax or remove them from the play area.
 A tucked tail paired with ears flat against the head is a sign a dog isn't enjoying themselves.
-You might notice a dog like this will act more defensive and lash out preemptively with baring their teeth or air snapping when another dog approaches.
+You might notice a dog like this will act more defensively and lash out preemptively with baring their teeth or air snapping when another dog approaches.

 If you notice a sudden change in your dog's willingness to play and they are more reactive than usual around other dogs, it might be an indication of pain or an underlying injury.
 Bring them to your veterinarian for an evaluation to make sure that the reason they no longer want to engage in play isn't a medical issue.